Make-School-Courses/MOB-2.2-Game-Development/Lessons/01-Intro-iOS-Game-Development/Lesson1.md

 Instances of `SKAction` are used to change the structure or content of a node in some way.
 They represent an animation that is executed by a node in the scene.

-Examples:
+Example uses:
 - change a node’s position (or other property) over time
 - change the behavior of the scene itself, such as doing a fadeout.

-You can have several actions together in:
+You can also combine several actions together in:
 - A sequence action
 - A group action
 - A repeating action

 When the scene processes its nodes, the actions associated with those nodes are all processed.

 <!-- TODO: discuss creating and running an action.
 Then add a code snippet -->